 HUD's HTF program was launched in PY2016, so is relatively new compared to other HUD programs.
 All four counties have new or inexperienced staff or a staff shortage.
 To increase capacity, staff in all four counties must dedicate time to reading and understanding HTF program regulations and requirements.
-While all four counties need time to adjust to the new program, HHFDC is most concerned with the performance of the City and County of Honolulu's Department of Community Services (DCS).
+While all four counties need time to adjust to the new program, HHFDC is most concerned with the City's performance.

-Since PY2016, the City's DCS has not effectively administered the HTF grant.
-Honolulu's PY2016 funds were returned to HHFDC for re-allocation to another county and HTF activities in Honolulu for PY2018 and PY2019 have not been identified.
-Currently, DCS is in the process of committing some of its PY2017 funds.
-However, \$343,815 may have to be returned to the U.S. Treasury.
+Since PY2016, the City has not effectively administered the HTF grant.
+The City's PY2016 funds were returned to HHFDC for re-allocation to another county and HTF activities in Honolulu for PY2018 and PY2019 have not been identified.
+The City re-programmed \$343,815 of its PY2017 funds from the Queen Emma Tower project to its Hale Makana O Maili project.
+On August 28, 2019, the final date for PY2017 HTF commitments, the City's PY2017 funds of \$1,350,000 were committed to the Hale Makana O Maili project.

-DCS' inability to properly administer HTF funds jeopardizes the State's HTF allocation and renders funds subject to recapture by HUD / U.S. Treasury.
-Until HHFDC is satisfied that DCS has increased its capacity to administer HHFDC's HTF funds, HHFDC must take steps to improve the overall performance of its HTF program while protecting HTF funds from recapture.
+The City's inability to properly administer HTF funds jeopardizes the State's HTF allocation and renders funds subject to recapture by HUD / U.S. Treasury.
+Until HHFDC is satisfied that the City has increased its capacity to administer HHFDC's HTF funds, HHFDC must take steps to improve the overall performance of its HTF program while protecting HTF funds from recapture.
 HHFDC continues to monitor the City's progress and is considering changes to its allocation of HTF funds to improve the overall performance of HHFDC's HTF program.